Stories of Hope

 From Client to Volunteer

-“Wanda” and her family came to House of Hope in December 2020 seeking assistance with food and financial help for their rent and utilities.
+“Wanda” and her family came to House of Hope seeking assistance with food and financial help for their rent and utilities.

-In January 2022, Wanda recently shared with staff that since starting her new job, she has received many compliments for her work and three substantial raises.
+Recently, Wanda shared with staff that since starting her new job, she has received many compliments for her work and three substantial raises.
 She expressed that with the assistance from HOH with monthly groceries, financial assistance with rent and utilities, holiday meals, Christmas gifts for her children and a potential scholarship for her daughter, she and her family have been able to overcome hardships.
 She is looking to give back by volunteering her time at a House of Hope location.

 Getting Back on His Feet